Menu

 10. How much money will I need at camp?

 • All meals and activities are included.
 You will need extra money only for camp merchandise or possible trips.
+Please refer to your camp orientation packet for details, if accepted.

 11. What happens if I am injured during camp?